webtorrent/webtorrent/README.md

 Send Bitcoins to: **1B6aystcqu8fd6ejzpmMFMPRqH9b86iiwh** or [donate easily via Coinbase](https://coinbase.com/checkouts/7c683397e33166651dedfebee6fb0f96).

+## Planned Features

+- **BitTorrent in your browser!**
+- **No plugins** (uses WebRTC Data Channels for peer-to-peer data)
+- **Streaming playback** (get first pieces first)
+  - Into `video` tag with MediaSource API when possible
+  - Flash player with JS bridge for other media types
+- Works with .torrent files and magnet links
+- Supports DHT (trackerless torrents) over WebRTC
+  - Extensions to DHT protocol to work over WebRTC
+  - DHT nodes do "peer introductions" so WebRTC can work without a centralized signaling server
+- **Supports completely serverless, trackerless operation**

 ## Project Goal

 Build a browser BitTorrent client that requires no install (no plugin/extension/etc.) and fully-interoperates with the regular BitTorrent network.
 Use WebRTC Data Channels for peer-to-peer transport.

 Since WebTorrent is web-first, it's simple for users who do not understand .torrent files, magnet links, NATs, etc. By making BitTorrent easier, it will be accessible to new swathes of users who were previously intimidated, confused, or unwilling to install a program on their machine to participate.

 ## NPM Modules